trapcodeio/object-validator-pro/readme.md

-## Object-Validator-Pro
+## Object-Validator-Pro (OVP)

 Object-Validator-Pro provides a very easy api for developers to make both **Sync** and **Async** custom validations.

-Also comes with 8 validators out of the box which can be overwritten easily.
+Has with **8 validators** out of the box which can be overwritten easily.

+OVP - is best for your **custom validation rules** not already known validations rules you can find in other libraries.

+You can create your own validation library out of OVP and use them in as many projects as you want.

+**You set your rules just the way you understand them.**

 For: **NodeJs** and **Browser** frontend.
 ### Installation